Dating a Spanish girl: 7 things you should know

 I call it “conversational shouting”.

 Nobody’s necessarily mad.
-Spanish people just converse in tones that sound (to us timid anglophones) like shouting.
+Spanish people just converse in tones that sound (to us timid anglophones) like someone losing their shit.

 If you should somehow become the target of this conversational shouting – and you will, if the relationship lasts longer than a few hours – the best thing to do is just breathe.